 If you are not from the Boston area, finding housing is an important and sometimes challenging task.
 Most graduate students live off campus.
-Students may search for housing, sublets, and roommates by using NEU’s Off-Campus Student Services.
+Students may search for housing, sublets, and roommates by using Northeastern’s Off-Campus Student Services.

 from Logan Airport

 You can travel from Logan International Airport (BOS) to Boston, Northeastern, and surrounding areas utilizing a number of different options.

 Northeastern University does not usually arrange or provide for transportation from the airport.
 The Office of Global Services (OGS) may run a shuttle service for one specific day generally about a week before classes start.

 Taxis are readily available from any terminal at Logan.
 Follow the signs in the airport terminal directing you to ground transport and taxi services.
 Taxi pick-up areas are usually located near baggage claim.
 The airport advises you to only utilize properly-licensed taxi services.

 You should expect to pay $40 to $60 for a one-way trip into downtown Boston or surrounding areas, inclusive of tolls and fees.
 Taxis licensed by the City of Boston are required to accept credit cards as a form of payment.
 Taxis licensed by other cities in Massachusetts do not necessarily have to accept credit cards.

 A number of private shuttle services operate from Logan and offer drop-offs to an address you specify.
 Shuttles may be more economical than shuttles if you transporting a large group of people.
 Shuttles generally require advance reservation and payment.